vtexdocs/dev-portal-content/docs/guides/Integration-Guides/headless-commerce/headless-cart-and-checkout.md

 ## Place order

-There are two ways of placing orders with Checkout API:
+There are two ways of placing orders with the Checkout API:

 - [Place new order](#place-new-order): Manage shopping cart information in your frontend and then use one API request to send all order information to VTEX.
 - [Place order from existing cart](#place-order-from-existing-cart): Manage shopping cart information in the VTEX platform throughout the shopping experience, then place an order from that data using just the cart ID.